dheeraj-jayaswal/AppSec-From-The-Trenches/WAPT-Methodology.md

 >
 > **Category:** Professional Methodology — End-to-End Engagement Framework
 >
 > **Context:** This is the complete methodology I follow on every enterprise web application penetration test — from scope review through to report delivery.
-It reflects five years of engagements at Infosys across BFSI, healthcare, retail, and technology clients.
+It reflects five years of engagements across BFSI, healthcare, retail, and technology clients.
 The structure ensures consistent coverage, professional evidence collection, and reports that developers can act on.

 ---